-The Working Party's guidance on Google Spain suggests considering whether the content had been "voluntarily made public" by the data subject or whether at least they might reasonably have foreseen that it "would be made public."
+The Working Party's guidance on Google Spain suggests considering whether the content had been "voluntarily made public" by the data subject or whether at least they might reasonably have foreseen that it "would be made public".
 Strasbourg has looked more broadly at the "prior conduct" of an individual in terms of either shunning or soliciting publicity when evaluating the strength of Article 8 claims.
-At least 1 terms of the former there is some evidence of Strasbourg treating an individual's previous attempts to shield themselves from intrusion as strengthening their Article 8 claim.
-In Von Hannover v Germany (no 3), the Court acknowledged Princess Caroline's efforts to keep her private life out of the press as a relevant factor (although on the facts sufficiently considered by the German courts).
+In terms of the former there is some evidence of Strasbourg treating an individual's previous attempts to shield themselves from intrusion as strengthening their Article 8 claim.
+In Von Hannover v Germany (no 3), the Court acknowledged Princess Caroline's efforts to keep her private life out of the press as a relevant factor (although on the facts sufficiently considered

-242See e.g. Campbell, supra note 62, upholding in part the privacy claim of the supermodel Naomi Campbell; Gavin Phillipson, "Transforming Breach of Confidence?
-Towards a Common Law Right of Privacy under the Human Rights Act" (2003) 66:5 Modern Law Review 726; Gewirtz, supra note 57 at 181-82.
+^{246.} See e.g. Campbell, supra note 63, upholding in part the privacy claim of the supermodel Naomi Campbell; Gavin Phillipson, "Transforming Breach of Confidence?
+Towards a Common Law Right of Privacy under the Human Rights Act" (2003) 66:5 Modern Law Review 726; Gewirtz, supra note 58 at 181-82.